-How you should look: Picture the Royal family in their finest clothes, or Hollywood Stars on the red carpet at the Oscars, or even a visit to a Grand Ball at Downton Abbey, and you’ll understand that White tie is the ultimate in dressing up!
+How you should look: Picture the Royal family in their finest clothes, or Hollywood Stars on the red carpet at the Oscars, or even a visit to a Grand Ball at Downton Abbey, and you’ll understand that a White tie is the ultimate in dressing up!
 White tie Dressing is Rare.
 If you are lucky enough to be invited to a White tie wedding, it is a grand affair you will never forget, so be sure to look dazzling!

-Gentlemen: Tux with Tails, white bow tie, Vest, white gloves
+Gentlemen: Tux with Tails, white bow tie, vest, white gloves

 Ladies: Full Length, structured ballgown ( not just a dress) with sparkle or jewels and glamorous hair and make-up.
 Most women wear bare arms and long gloves.
 Sometimes Tiaras are worn!